When you’re a startup, your priorities are usually:

 Cons:

-• The more you scale, the more you'll hit limits or want features that cost more
+- As you grow, you may hit limits or want features that cost more

 Best Time to Use It:

-If you’re at the stage of bootstrapping, founder-led sales, trying to get your first 10-50 paying customers, doing outreach via LinkedIn/email/phone, and want something that works out of the box.
-If you need to move fast and don’t want to spend weeks integrating tools.
+If you’re bootstrapping, running founder-led sales, trying to get your first 10–50 paying customers, doing outreach via LinkedIn/email/phone, and want something that works out of the box.

 HubSpot + OutboundSync